Spokane Car Accident Attorney

 Statistics cannot tell the full story.
 The physical, psychological, emotional, financial, and societal loss for every person killed or injured in car crashes is enormous.
 Car accident injuries leave behind shattered families.
 More than half the people killed in traffic crashes are healthy adults between 15 to 44 years of age – often the breadwinners in a family.
 Their presence and contributions are greatly needed by their family and community.
 The loss of even one family member, co-worker, or friend as the result of another’s negligence is devastating.
 That’s why Sweetser Law Office is dedicated to enforcing the traffic safety rules that protect the community, because every life counts.

 At Sweetser Law Office, we put a face behind the figures.
 Behind each statistic there is a story of a mother or father, daughter or son, sister or brother, grandchild, friend, colleague or classmate whose life was transformed in an instant.
 We know of the shock that can shatter a seemingly ordinary day with disbelief, denial, panic and rage.
-We see whole families left with the overwhelming realization that life will never be the same.
+Our Spokane car accident lawyers see whole families left with the overwhelming realization that life will never be the same.
 Those affected can often struggle to come to terms with a new reality, one comprised of intolerable grief and loss.
 There are times that no amount of compensation from the responsible driver can make sense of the senseless.
-Sometimes no words can adequately convey the profound feeling of helplessness, even years later, that a car accident can leave behind.
+Sometimes no words can adequately convey the profound feeling of helplessness, even years later, that an auto accident can leave behind.

 Car accident stories and experiences do not discriminate.
 Victims come from low-, middle- and high-income, no matter the race, color, creed, or religion, from rural to urban area, from residents to tourists, adults and children alike.
 Their stories serve as a painful reminder of dreams unrealized, hopes unfilled, and the enormous suffering that could have been avoided.